Stop overpaying - start transferring money with Ogvio. Sign up, invite friends & grab Rewards now! 🎁

 Fees

-This review wouldn’t be complete without talking about Ogvio’s fees.
+This Ogvio review wouldn’t be complete without talking about the platform fees.
 After all, no matter how great the features are, it would be a significantly less appealing option if it implemented unfair costs.

 In Ogvio’s case, it doesn’t seem to be the case.
-First of all, there is no subscription plan.
-Meaning that you can create an Ogvio account without paying any monthly cost or dealing with confusing plans.
+First of all, there is no subscription plan or account creation cost.
+Meaning that you can create an Ogvio account without paying any monthly fee or dealing with confusing plans.

-The platform also plans to implement fair mid-market rates for currency conversion to maximize the value of your funds.
+The platform also has fair and fully transparent rates for currency conversion to maximize the value of your funds.
 You will be able to see exactly what you pay before you send.
 No hidden charges or surprise deductions.
 As stated on its website:

 Ogvio pricing rule: most transfers are completely free, with all fees shown before you send.

 The costs for any Ogvio crypto transactions are also competitive.
-Ogvio won’t charge any fees for sending crypto, but you might need to pay for gas fees.
-The platform also plans to implement 0% fee trading and a transparent exchange rate.
+Ogvio doesn't charge any fees for sending crypto, but you'll still need to pay for gas fees, as per usual.
+The platform also offers competitive fees for trading crypto inside the platform.

 Security